Whether we like it or not, communication lies at the heart of everything we do, and mastering communication skills matters.

 This is one of the most powerful communication skills.

-You know the time when you tried to solve something for your spouse or friend, and they got angry with you because they didn’t want advice, they just wanted to you listen?
+You know the time when you tried to solve something for your spouse or friend, and they got angry with you because they didn’t want advice?

 This is where paraphrasing becomes your best friend.